-- A. For the purpose of providing representation on the Association's Board of Directors, Districts are grouped into sixteen (16) Councils with one representative from each Council elected to the Board of Directors (Article 7, Section 1). - B. For the Purpose of coordinating the work of the Officers of the Association, the State shall be divided into four (4) Areas.
-An Area Vice President and an Alternate shall be nominated and elected by the active voting membership of each Area, and confirmed by the active voting membership of the Association at the Annual Meeting (Article 7, Section 2).
+- A. For the purpose of providing representation on the Association's Board of Directors, Districts are grouped into sixteen (16) Councils with one representative from each Council elected to the Board of Directors (Article #7, Section #1). - B. For the Purpose of coordinating the work of the Officers of the Association, the State shall be divided into four (4) Areas.
+An Area Vice President and an Alternate shall be nominated and elected by the active voting membership in good standing from each Area.
+The Area Vice Presidents and Alternates shall be confirmed at the Association Annual Meeting of the Delegates by the active voting membership in good standing.